anishhhhhhh/TravelTrack/README.md

 Visit the website over [here](https://places-mernn.herokuapp.com/)<br/>
-A web application to track the places which the users have visited.
+A web application to track the places which the users have visited.<br/>
+Dummy Username: test1@test.com<br/>
+Dummy Password: test123

 ## Functionalities